DigitalHarborFoundation/pi-portal-v1/src/lessons/getting-started-with-vs-code.md

 ### Steps:

 Open VS Code and go to File->Open.
 This image shows the course folder on the Desktop.
-Navigate to the folder and open it in Atom.
+Navigate to the folder and open it in VS Code.